 Oliver, who is now under the care of a veterinary cardiologist, was immediately switched to a conventional grain-based diet and received taurine supplements and heart medication.
 He remained symptom-free until one day, without warning, he suffered a fatal cardiac arrhythmia while walking across the kitchen floor.
 It was August 2018, six months after her diagnosis and just five days after she celebrated her 4th birthday.

 DCM is a serious heart muscle disease that can be fatal.
 Occurs more frequently inlarge breeds, and in some breeds it is thought to have a genetic component.
-It is also common in middle-aged to older dogs.
+It is also common in middle-aged to older-aged dogs.
 Goldens are not generally considered a risk breed for DCM, but they are at risk of taurine deficiency.

 taurine and heart disease

-Boutique diets are made by small businesses with no nutritional testing facilities.
-Diets with exotic ingredients use unusual sources like kangaroo or duck that have not been extensively tested, more common sources like chicken or beef.
+Boutique diets are made by small businesses with no nutrition testing facilities.
+Diets with exotic ingredients use unusual sources like kangaroo or duck that have not been extensively tested, but use more common sources like chicken or beef.
 Grain-free diets replace grains like rice and corn with potatoes orLegumes (beans, peas and lentils)as a carbohydrate source.
 No study has ever shown that a grain-free diet is superior to a grain-containing diet.